-Liquidity- Since inception, the Company has incurred significant losses from operations and negative cash flows from operations including a net loss of \$8,704 and \$33,572 for the three and nine months ended September 30, 2023, respectively, net income of \$29,073 (which includes the gain on the sale of the Company's Commercial Business to Alcon) and a net loss \$31,979 for the three and nine months ended September 30, 2022, respectively, and cash used in operating activities of \$20,231 and \$65,173, in the nine months ended September 30, 2023 and 2022, respectively.
-As of September 30, 2023, the Company had an accumulated deficit of \$620,782.
-As the Company commenced a full promotional launch of EYSUVIS in early January 2021 and commercially launched its first product, INVELTYS, in January 2019, the Company generated only limited revenues from product sales prior to the sale of the Commercial Business to Alcon in July 2022.
-The Company has financed its operations to date primarily through proceeds from the sale of the Commercial Business to Alcon, its initial public offering of common stock, follow-on public common stock offerings and sales of its common stock under its at-the-market offering facility, private placements of common stock and preferred stock (including the Company's private placement of common stock and preferred stock for gross proceeds of approximately \$31,000 in December 2022 (the "Private Placement")), borrowings under credit facilities and the Loan and Security Agreement (the "Loan Agreement") with Oxford Finance LLC ("Oxford Finance"), convertible promissory notes and warrants.
-In August 2023, following entry into the award agreement with the California Institute for Regenerative Medicine ("CIRM"), Combangio received an initial \$5,900 disbursement from CIRM, and the balance of the total \$15,000 award is payable to Combangio upon the achievement of specified milestones (see Note 7, "Grant Income" for further information about the CIRM Award (as defined below)).
+Liquidity- Since inception, the Company has incurred significant losses from operations and negative cash flows from operations including a net loss of \$11,807 and \$14,455 for the three months ended March 31, 2024 and 2023, respectively, and cash used in operating activities of \$10,844 and \$9,684, in the three months ended March 31, 2024 and 2023, respectively.
+As of March 31, 2024, the Company had an accumulated deficit of \$641,216.
+The Company generated only limited revenues from product sales of EYSUVIS and INVELTYS prior to the sale of the Commercial Business to Alcon in July 2022.
+The Company has financed its operations to date primarily through proceeds from the sale of the Commercial Business to Alcon, its initial public offering of common stock, follow-on public offerings of common stock and sales of its common stock under its at-the-market offering facility, private placements of common stock and preferred stock (including the Company's private placements in 2022, 2023 and 2024), borrowings under credit facilities and the Loan and Security Agreement with Oxford Finance LLC (the "Loan Agreement"), convertible promissory notes and warrants.
+In August 2023, following entry into the award agreement with the California Institute for Regenerative Medicine ("CIRM"), Combangio received an initial \$5,900 disbursement from CIRM, and the balance of the total \$15,000 award is payable to Combangio upon the achievement of specified milestones (see Note 4, "Grant Income" for further information about the CIRM Award (as defined below)).
 The Company has devoted substantially all of its financial resources and efforts to research and development, including preclinical studies and clinical trials, and, prior to the sale of the Commercial Business to Alcon in July 2022, engaging in activities to launch and commercialize EYSUVIS and INVELTYS.
-As a result of the Combangio Acquisition and the sale of the Commercial Business to Alcon, the Company is devoting substantial financial resources to the research and development and potential commercialization of KPI-012 and any other indications the Company determines to pursue, including Limbal Stem Cell Deficiency.
+As a result of the Combangio Acquisition and the sale of the Commercial Business to Alcon, the Company is devoting substantial financial resources to the research and development and potential commercialization of KPI-012 for PCED and any other indications the Company determines to pursue, including Limbal Stem Cell Deficiency.
 The Company has no revenue-generating commercial products and, as a result of the Combangio Acquisition, may be required to pay certain milestones and royalty payments to former equityholders of Combangio.
 Although the Company is eligible to receive up to \$325,000 in payments from Alcon based upon the achievement of specified commercial sales-based milestones with respect to EYSUVIS and INVELTYS, there can be no assurance when the Company may receive such milestone payments or of the amount of milestone payments the Company may receive, if any.
+Additionally, the Company cannot be certain that it will achieve the milestones within the timeframe required by the CIRM Award, or at all, and as such the Company may never receive the remaining \$9,100 under the award.
 The Company expects to continue to incur significant expenses and operating losses for the foreseeable future, including in connection with its continued development, regulatory approval efforts and commercialization, if any, of KPI-012.
 The Company may never achieve or maintain profitability.
 Net losses may fluctuate significantly from quarter-to-quarter and year-to-year.